10 – A Girl I Knew

 # 4 – Straight Shootin’ Woman

-If your a long time Steppenwolf fan, odds are this is one of your favorite Steppenwolf songs.
+If you’re a long-time Steppenwolf fan, odds are this is one of your favorite Steppenwolf songs.
 If you are just a casual fan, you may have never heard of this smoking track.
 Now you have!

 # 3 – Rock Me

 There really is no doubt as to which are the most popular three Steppenwolf songs.
 With many bands, the most popular songs do not always translate to the band’s best songs.
-However with Steppenwolf, it would be hard to argue that the next three were not there best.
+However, with Steppenwolf, it would be hard to argue that the next three were not their best.
 The great song “Rock Me,” was released on the band’s third album entitled At Your Birthday Party.
-It was the album’s lead off single.
+It was the album’s lead-off single.